foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Fixed an assortment of minor issues with various equipment.
 * Fixed an issue that would cause containers to migrate incorrectly in v0.19 and onwards.
 * Fixed a long standing bug where pressing enter on a character sheet would cause the add profession skill dialog to pop open.
-* Fixed a UI bug that would cause certain images on the PC iventory and features tab to repeat vertically if they weren't perfectly square or when the name of the item was too long and caused it to wrap the text to the next line.
+* Fixed a UI bug that would cause certain images on the PC inventory and features tab to repeat vertically if they weren't perfectly square or when the name of the item was too long and caused it to wrap the text to the next line.
 * Updated the wording on the "Use Quick Rolls by Default" system setting to make it clearer on how it works and updated the logic to make it work correctly.
 * Fixed "undefined" showing in the flavor text on damage chat card if damage section has no name.
 * Fixed it so that popout chat cards are sytled the same as normal chat cards.